Return to Wm the Conqeuror & his Ancestors

 "Notes

-This Adelaide is the focal point of one of the most debated controversies in medieval genealogy.
-Although I show her as
+This Adelaide is the focal point of one of the most debated controversies

-marrying 3 times, after much study of numerous postings on GEN-MEDIEVAL, I have been persuaded that two individuals
+marrying 3 times, after much study of numerous postings on GEN-MEDIEVAL,

 have probably been combined into one.
-For convenience sake, I leave her in my database as one person.
-An excerpt
+For convenience sake, I leave

 from one of the postings sums it up best: